 I also wanted to incorporate the stenciled galvanized pitcher that I made a few weeks ago.
-The addition of pink faux peonies gives more color and that sense of nature.
+Adding faux pink peonies gives more color and that sense of nature.

 I used two vintage wood cutting boards for warmth and contrast.
 The “welcome spring” cutting board was also a DIY project.

-In the glass~front cabinets, I added pops of blue using some of my vintage blue mason jars.
-I purchased the floral melamine platter at Tuesday Morning a couple of years.
-I found it in the butler’s pantry last week ~ I forgot I had it.
+In the glass-front cabinets, I added pops of blue using some of my vintage blue mason jars.
+I purchased the floral melamine platter at Tuesday Morning a couple of years ago.
+(Sadly, my local Tuesday Morning recently closed.)
+I found it in the butler’s pantry last week – I forgot I had it.

-This area of the kitchen is where we keep our knives, silverware and basic spices.
-Again, I used more wood cutting boards.
+This kitchen area is where we keep our knives, silverware, and basic spices.
+Again, I used more cutting boards for display.
 My salt, pepper, garlic, and herbs de Provence are stored in my favorite pastel cups from Pottery Barn.

-More of our everyday white dishes and serving pieces fill this glass~front cabinet.
-I used one garage sale aqua bowl for a pop of color.
-I love the silverware caddy and vintage cutting boards that I bought in Atlanta a few years ago.
+More of our everyday white dishes and serving pieces fill this glass-front cabinet.
+I used one garage-sale aqua bowl for a pop of color.
+I bought the wire silverware caddy and vintage cutting boards at a great consignment/vintage store in Atlanta a few years ago.